 Students with a semester GPR below a 3.0 will be blocked from registering for future semesters until they have met with their faculty advisor prior to the start of the next semester of enrollment.
 A written and signed remediation plan will be submitted to the faculty advisor and to the Associate Department Head or Director for Graduate Studies.
 Failure to meet and submit a signed remediation plan is a violation of probation rules and will result in dismissal from the program at the end of the semester.
-Students who raise their GPR to a 3.00 within the guidelines above will be removed from academic probation; however, students cannot be removed from academic probation with any I or X grades outstanding.
-Any course work not applied towards a prior graduate degree, and not exceeding time limits, will be included in the student's GPR for the subsequent degree program.
+Students who raise their GPR to a 3.00 within the guidelines above will be removed from academic probation; however, students cannot be removed from academic probation graduate degree, and not exceeding time limits, will be included in the student's GPR for the subsequent degree program.